jacobcoro/eduvault-matrix-crdt/src/model/database/README.md

 # YouserDB(working title) - A User owned database on top of Matrix-CRDT

-`youser-db` empowers developers to quickly create a cloud-synced, local-first, user-owned database.
+`youser-db` empowers developers to quickly create a cloud-synced, local-first, user-owned database, like a decentralized firebase.

 Built using [matrix-crdt](https://github.com/YousefED/Matrix-CRDT)